Yazid-Krayem/Digital-Professionals-task/README.md

- `NodeJS`, `Apollo Server`, `MongoDB`,`GraphQL API`. anyone can use the *CRUD* a Category, and *CRUD* a Product, and each product belong to a category.
+ `NodeJS`, `Apollo Server`, `MongoDB`,`GraphQL API`. anyone can use the *CRUD* a Book, and *CRUD* a Author, and each Book belong to a Author.
 React Web App using `Apollo Client`.